pdjr-build/firmware-factory/spudpole/modctl/README.md

 # MODCTL - NMEA 2000 windlass control interface module.

-__MODCTL__ is an NMEA 2000 module which allows a physical control panel (i.e. one made up of switches and indicators) to operate one or two NMEA 2000 enabled windlasses.
+__MODCTL__ is an NMEA 2000 module which allows a physical control panel made up of switches and indicators to operate one or two NMEA 2000 enabled windlasses.
 The module uses the N2K [Windlass Network Messages]( https://www.nmea.org/Assets/20190613%20windlass%20amendment,%20128776,%20128777,%20128778.pdf) protocol to transmit commands to and receive status information from